 Are you scrambling for last minute Mother’s Day gifts that work during a pandemic?
 We probably aren’t going out to a fancy brunch, taking mom on a trip or visiting the spa together.
 However, we can still make sure Mom feels special!

 We all live busy busy lives and often birthdays and holidays just sneak up on us.
-We all love Mom, but often life happens and Mother’s Day just slips our mind.
-Here are 5 last minute Mother’s Day gifts she will have on her doorstep by Sunday.
+We all love Mom, but often life happens.
+Here are 6 last minute Mother’s Day gifts she will have on her doorstep by Sunday, May 10, 2020.
 And do not forget the card!

 6 Last Minute Mother’s Day Gifts

 Head on over to Zabar’s and get Mom a Morning Breakfast Basket.
 It is full of everything she needs for a perfect brunch.
 Plus, it is easy: bagels, cream cheese, rugelach and so much more.

 Head on over to Amazon and find Mom all she needs to grow her own garden.
 It is never too late to start a garden, inside or out, and she can have it for years to come.
 If you do not think she is ready for a full garden, start with a book and a seedling tray to help her get started.

 Farm Fresh Flowers

 Nothing delivers Mother Day love like farm fresh flowers.
 No store bought flowers, please!
 There are so many places you can have flowers sent from, but Farm Girl Flowers is always our go to place.
 They have designs that are truly unique and beautiful.
 What is even more exciting is that peonies are in season, one of our absolute favorite flowers!

 Give the gift that will keep giving all year with a subscription to FabFitFun.
 We love that each box introduces us to new products that we may not have known about.
 Plus, each time mom gets the box she will think of Mother’s Day again and how much she loves you.